edsoncelio/terraform-default-workflow/README.md

 A job triggered at all `pull_request` events with the steps:
 * checkout the code
 * setup tfsec
-* run checkcov static analysis
+* run tfsec static analysis
 * If a vulnerability is found, create a comment in PR